On the Shabbat of Friday, March 7, THZ invites all to join in a Shabbat dinner and services as part of Shabbat Across America.

 Temple Har Zion is committed to maintaining our connection with THZ family and the greater Jewish community.
 We will be holding virtual Shabbat services via Zoom on Friday night at 8 and Saturday morning at 10.
 Members can find login details below and in our weekly e-newsletter; otherwise, email info@templeharzion.org for Zoom access.

-Registration required to attend in person: RSVP(at)templeharzion.org
+Registration required to attend in person: RSVP(at)templeharzion.org.
+Non-members must bring a photo ID.

 Register here for Zoom access.